alanscode/pydanticai/research_app/README.md

 ## 1. Overview

 This application automates the process of researching a given topic (query) using online search tools and generating a concise summary using a Large Language Model (LLM).
 It leverages the `langchain` and `langgraph` libraries to create a robust workflow (graph) that orchestrates the research and summarization steps.
+Building this app to help me learn the basics of langgraph and pydantic AI frameworks.

 ## 2. Features

-*   Accepts a user query as input.
+- Accepts a user query as input.
-*   Uses a configured search tool (e.g., Tavily) to find relevant information.
+- Uses a configured search tool (e.g., Tavily) to find relevant information.
-*   Utilizes a configured LLM (e.g., OpenAI's GPT models) to process search results and generate a summary.
+- Utilizes a configured LLM (e.g., OpenAI's GPT models) to process search results and generate a summary.
-*   Handles configuration via environment variables.
+- Handles configuration via environment variables.
-*   Provides error handling and status messages during execution.
+- Provides error handling and status messages during execution.

 ## 3. Architecture & Workflow

 The application follows a defined sequence of steps orchestrated by a `langgraph` graph:

 **Workflow Steps:**